Blancheflour and Jellyflorice [Child 300]

 J. Rawson Lumby, editor (1866), revised (1901) by George H. McKnight, _King Horn, Flori3 and Blauncheflur, The Assumption of our Lady_, Early English Text Society/Oxford University Press, 1901 (reprinted 1962), pp. 71-110, "Floris and Blauncheflur" (showing the Egerton, Cambridge, and Cotton manuscripts in parallel)

-"Floris and Blancheflour" is not really the source of the plot of this piece, but probably the ultimate inspiration.
+"Floris and Blancheflour" is not really the source of the plot of this song, but probably the ultimate inspiration.
 Dickins/Wilson, p.
 43, report that there are two European versions of the story, one for aristocratic and one for popular audiences; both exist, e.g., in French.
 The oldest text of the aristocratic version is thought to go back to around 1200, and there is a translation (known as the Trierse Floyris, and surviving only in fragments) from around 1170.
 The original romance may go back to around 1150.
-There are versions in Middle High German, Middle Dutch, Old Norse, Spanish, and even Yiddish (Flere Blankeflere; Boccaccio also made use of it.
+There are versions in Middle High German, Middle Dutch, Old Norse, Spanish, and even Yiddish (Flere Blankeflere); Boccaccio also made use of it.
 It was printed as a chapbook as early as 1517 by the Dutch printer Jan van Doesburg; modern authors continue to work with it today (Gerritsen & van Melle, pp. 108-109).
 Wells, pp. 139-140, files it among the romances of Greek or Byzantine origin, although without any real supporting evidence.

 The Middle English romance seems to be derived from the aristocratic French version (Sands, p.
 280).